Absence of quantum optical coherence in high harmonic generation

 \textit{HHG driven by coherent light.} Before analyzing the process of HHG driven by incoherent radiation, we first consider the case of driving the atom by classical coherent laser light.
 The quantum optical description of the experimental boundary condition of the coherent driving laser is given by an initial coherent state $\ket{\alpha}$, while the harmonic field modes $q$ are considered to be in the vacuum $\ket{\{ 0_q\} } = \otimes_q \ket{0_q}$.
 The coupling of the optical field modes to the electron is taken into account within the dipole approximation with the interaction Hamiltonian $H_I = - d E_Q(t)$, and electric field operator

 where $\kappa \propto 1/\sqrt{V}$ is proportional to the quantization volume $V$.
 To solve the dynamics for the field modes a unitary transformation is performed \cite{lewenstein2021generation, stammer2023quantum}, which shifts the initial state of the driving field mode to the origin in phase space.
 This is done by using the displacement operator $D(\alpha)$ such that the interaction Hamiltonian obtains an additional term $H_{cl}(t) = - d E_{cl}(t)$, and the new initial state of the driving mode is given by the vacuum $D^\dagger (\alpha) \ket{\alpha} = \ket{0}$.
-This new term takes into account the fact that the initial driving laser mode is given by a coherent state and leads to the semi-classical interaction of the electron dipole moment with the classical electric field
+This new term takes into account the fact that the initial driving laser mode is given by a coherent state and leads to the semi-classical interaction of the electron dipole moment with the classical electric field (see Fig.\ref{fig:sketch} (a) for an illustration of a classical field driving HHG)

 associated to the driving laser.
 This unitary transformation defines a semi-classical reference frame, which is unique for a pure coherent state initial condition since the phase $\phi = \operatorname{arg}(\alpha)$ of $\ket{\alpha}$ is well defined \cite{stammer2023iwo, stammer2023limitations}.
 Within this frame the dynamics of the optical field modes conditioned on HHG can be solved such that the evolution is given by a multi-mode displacement operation \cite{stammer2023quantum}.
 The final state of the harmonic field modes after the interaction is thus given by product coherent states